-1) Making Connections Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the Connect with other language to develop critical thinking and to solve problems creatively. disciplines and Examples of connections to other disciplines: acquire information History: Roman society and diverse English: Derivatives, Direct object/indirect object perspectives in order 2) Acquiring Information and Diverse Perspectives to use the language to Learners access and evaluate information and diverse perspectives that are available through the function in academic language and its cultures. and career-related situations Example : Learners will evaluate the role that gender plays in society.
-3) Language Comparisons Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through Develop insight into comparisons of the language studied and their own. the nature of Example: Learners will study the role of subject and direct object and how they are formed in Latin. language and culture in order to interact 4) Cultural Comparisons with cultural competence Learners use the language to investigate, explain, and reflect on the concept of culture through comparisons of the cultures studied and their own.
-Example : Learners will compare daily life in ancient Rome with that of American culture.
-5) School and Global Communities Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
-Communicate and interact with cultural Example: Learners will be able to explain to others why Latin is considered "mater linguae" (mother competence in order to participate in tongue). multilingual communities at home and around the world 6) Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement.
+1) Making Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language to develop critical thinking and to solve problems creatively.
+Examples of connections to other disciplines: History: Roman society English: Derivatives, Direct object/indirect object 2) Acquiring Information and Diverse Perspectives Learners access and evaluate information and diverse perspectives that are available through the language and its cultures.
+Example: Learners will evaluate the role that gender plays in society.
+3) Language Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through comparisons of the language studied and their own.
+Example: Learners will study the role of subject and direct object and how they are formed in Latin.
+4) Cultural Comparisons Learners use the language to investigate, explain, and reflect on the concept of culture through comparisons of the cultures studied and their own.
+Example: Learners will compare daily life in ancient Rome with that of American culture.
+5) School and Global Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
+Example: Learners will be able to explain to others why Latin is considered "mater linguae" (mother tongue).
+6) Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement.
 Example: Learners will read a myth in Latin for enrichment.